benjy765/pycount_bb/README.md

 # pycounts_bb

-Calculate worunts in a text file
+Calculate words in a text file

 ## Installation